 Inpatient rehab programs provide a structured environment that focuses on learning healthy behavioral patterns, life skills, emotional management, and ways to avoid relapsing.
 They may offer a meal plan (though it may not be covered by health insurance), or they can create a dining plan with you and provide you with the groceries to cook, encouraging self-sufficiency and finding joy in daily activities.

-Depending on what level of addiction you’re treating, you can choose from various outpatient rehabs.
-Day programs, or partial hospitalization programs (PHPs), offer a similar level of care to inpatient rehab, except you only visit the rehab center to attend therapy every day and return home for the day after your hours-long session.
+Day programs, or partial hospitalization programs (PHPs), offer a similar level of care to inpatient rehab, except you only visit the treatment center to attend therapy every day and return home for the day after your hours-long session.